to Weight Loss Surgery (WLS)

 After Gastric Reduction Surgery

-think that having surgery is going to solve their obesity problem
+bariatric patients think that having surgery is going to solve their

-about what foods to eat, how fast to eat and what types of food
+guidelines, about what foods to eat, how fast to eat and what

-to avoid.
-In addition, it is vital to start taking exercise and
+types of food to avoid.
+In addition, it is vital to start taking

-gradually raise our fitness levels in order to recover mobility
+exercise and gradually raise our fitness levels in order to recover

-and health.
-Lastly, patients who undergo bypass and some restrictive
+mobility and health.
+Lastly, patients who undergo bypass and some

-surgeries are required to follow a lifelong plan of nutritional
+restrictive surgeries are required to follow a lifelong plan of

-supplements to maintain adequate intake of vitamins and minerals.No
+nutritional supplements to maintain adequate intake of vitamins

-bariatric surgeon can guarantee weight reduction after any type
+and minerals.No bariatric surgeon can guarantee weight reduction

-of bypass or stomach banding operation without proper dietary and
+after any type of bypass or stomach banding operation without proper

 to Reduce Obesity

-doing this you get all the benefits of weight loss surgery including
+as possible.
+By doing this you get all the benefits of weight loss

-reduced risk of diabetes, cholesterol, heart disease and cancer.
+surgery including reduced risk of diabetes, cholesterol, heart disease

-But if you cheat, weight reduction becomes slower and slower and
+and cancer.
+But if you cheat, weight reduction becomes slower and

 Mass Index & Obesity